Conningemu/turnBasedCityBuilderConcept/README.md

 <br>

 > When the search tile is touching two or more already explored tiles, the game instead chooses the intersection of the terrain types available of the surrounding tiles.
 This can cause a problem if there are no available terrain in the intersection of the terrains, so to avoid this, all terrains must have a grasslands terrain in their possible explore terrains. <br>
-> This avoids the situation of the intersection between two different terrain types to be zero.
+> This avoids the situation where the intersection between two different terrain types to be zero.
 <br>